 Immediately wipe away any excess that appears on the panel surface.
 Failure to do so will result in a stain that cannot be removed.
 Use a different colour cloth or recyclable paper towels - Do not use micro fibre cloth that was used to remove the dust.
 Do not reuse a cloth as it may cause permanent streak marks and staining.
-Allow the applied LUKO to dry before manual handling of the panel.
+Allow the applied LUKO to dry before with appropriate recommended applicator.